audeering/opensmile/README.md

 Quick start
 -----------

+Releases include pre-compiled Intel x64 binaries for Windows, Linux and MacOS.
+You can also build and modify openSMILE yourself if desired.

 For more details on how to customize builds, build for other platforms and use openSMILE, see Section [Get started](https://audeering.github.io/opensmile/get-started.html) in the documentation.